Liya-23/Text_to_audio/README.md

 You will see a form with the following fields:

-Text: Enter the text you want to convert to speech.
+Text: Enter the text you want to convert to audio.
 File Name: Specify a name for the output audio file (without the ".mp3" extension).
 Click the "Speak" button to initiate the text-to-speech conversion.